Do I need planning approval?

 Speak with a Duty Planner

 When planning a development, clearly identify what you would like to do and make a free appointment to speak to a Duty Planner.
 The Duty Planner will be able to assist with general advice about which Council development provisions apply to your proposal and answer questions you may have about the development process.
 The Duty Planner can provide general information on the following:

 - Site specific Planning Scheme information, such as zoning, code requirements and site constraints

 - Examples of the type of developments that are appropriate on a parcel of land

 - Application fees and infrastructure charges calculations

 - How the development assessment process will work

 - The type of development application you may require for certain developments.

 - Documentation required to lodge a development application.

-The Duty Planner is located at the Development Advice Centre on Level 2 of the Walter Reid Cultural Centre and is available between the hours of 8:00am to 4:00pm weekdays.
+The Duty Planner is located at the Development Advice Centre on Level 2 of the Walter Reid Cultural Centre and is available between the hours of 9am and 4pm Tuesdays to Thursday.
 To book an appointment, contact Council on (07) 4932 9000 or 1300 22 55 77.
 Alternatively, email the Duty Planner on firstname.lastname@example.org.